 What is a Pressure Reducing Valve / Regulator (PRV)?

-Water pressure regulators or water pressure reducing valves (PRV) are compact valves used to reduce high incoming water pressure from the public water main to provide a lower, more compatible water pressure for distribution to your household plumbing and fixtures.
+Water pressure regulators or pressure-reducing valves (PRV) are compact valves used to reduce high incoming water pressure from the public water main to provide a lower, more consistent water pressure for distribution to your household plumbing and fixtures.

 Why should I have a PRV?

 High water pressures in home plumbing systems may cause leaking water heaters, banging water pipes, dripping faucets, dishwasher and washing machine noise and breakdown, or leaking water pipes.
-Water flowing at a rate in excess of that necessary to satisfy normal fixtures or appliance demands can become damaging, wasteful, and reduce the life expectancy of equipment in homes.
-By maintaining a set pressure in the home, usually 50 pounds per square inch (psi), may assure the home piping and appliances operate under a safe, more moderate, but satisfactory pressure.
+Water flowing at a rate more than necessary to satisfy normal fixtures or appliance demands can become damaging, wasteful and reduce equipment life expectancy in homes.
+Maintaining a set pressure in the house, usually 50 pounds per square inch (psi), may assure the home piping and appliances operate under a safe, more moderate, but satisfactory pressure.

 How does a pressure regulator work?